aws-samples/serverless-patterns/private-apigw-cross-region/README.md

 * Enter the Peering Connection ID from Template 2's output
 * Enter the Remote VPC CIDR from Template 2's output
 * Allow SAM CLI to create IAM roles with the required permissions
+* When prompted to save the configuration, choose a unique name for this template's configuration file

 After deploying all three templates, your multi-region VPC peering with private API Gateway setup should be complete and ready for testing.

 ## How it works

-This solution enables an AWS Lambda function in one AWS region to securely invoke a Private Amazon API Gateway in another region using VPC peering and VPC endpoints.
+This solution enables an AWS Lambda function in one AWS region to securely invoke a private Amazon API Gateway in another region using VPC peering and VPC endpoints.
 Here's an overview of the setup:

 ### (Client Region)